straux/crux/example/3df/README.md

 There's a comment at the bottom of this namespace, which can be evaluated, from `exec!` and downwards.
 My impression is that this doesn't fully work, but there's some output.

+## TODO

+This is only to bring it more inline with the current version of Crux, nothing for the functionality itself yet:

+* Use a gateway submit function and don't decorate the system.
+* Remove the hook and take listen to the tx-log instead.
+* Bring up-to-date with master.